 Approved Local Preliminary Engineering Report & Completion of LPE Phase

 Community Stakeholders Meeting

 What is an LCD Study?

 A Local Concept Development (LCD) Study is the first phase of the Local Project Delivery Process for transportation improvements.
-During this phase a Purpose and Need Statement will be developed focusing on the need to address structural and operational deficiencies of the bridge.
-The LCD Phase also includes data collection, coordination with local municipal officials, community stakeholders, and Federal and State permitting agencies; the development of a reasonable number of sensible and practical conceptual alternatives; and the recommendation of a Preliminary Preferred Alternative (PPA).
+During this phase, a Purpose and Need Statement will be developed focusing on the need to address structural and operational deficiencies of the bridge.
+The LCD Phase also includes data collection, coordination with local municipal officials, community stakeholders, and Federal and State permitting agencies; the development of a reasonable number of sensible and practical conceptual alternatives; and the recommendation.

 What kind of a bridge is the existing Martin Luther Avenue Bridge?

-- Bridge spans the Whippany River in the Township of Morristown
+- Bridge spans the Whippany River in the Town of Morristown

 - Year Built: Originally constructed in 1900, widened in 1928.

 - Bridge type: three-span, closed spandrel stone arch (roadway) widened with a stone masonry arch (roadway and west sidewalk) and multiple steel stringers with corrugated decking.